nitesh2130/Wisflux-learning/readme_.md

 12. Why do we use functions in JavaScript?

-    ans => a.
+    ans => function.

+        a.
 Break the large task in small task.
         b.
 Imrove code efficiency.
         c.
 Use the same code with different arguments.

 13. What is Function Invocation?